yangKJ/ImageX/README.md

 - Support secondary compression of cache data, occupying less disk space.
 - Support clean up disk expired data in your spare time and size limit.
 - Support setting different types of named encryption methods, Such as md5, sha1, base58, And user defined.
+- Support custom decoder/encoder, and also has some decoder/encoder for you to use.

 ------